CKRancher/rancher/README.md

 Events:            <none>
 ```

-We're done with Prometheus alerts, let's configure now Alertmanager, so as soon as it gets this alert it will notify us via an email.
+We're done with Prometheus alerts, let's configure now Alertmanager so as soon as it gets this alert it will notify us via an email.
 Alertmanagers' configuration sits in a Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.

 ```bash
 $ kubectl get secrets -n monitoring